 FIND PROFESSIONAL SUPPORT

-UBC Student Assistance Program (SAP) is a free, 24/7 wellness resource that provides UBC students with personal counselling, life coaching, financial and nutrition advice, and more.
+UBC Student Assistance Program (SAP) is a free, 24/7 resource that provides UBC students with personal counselling, life coaching, financial and nutrition advice, and more.
 Within North America call 1 833 590 1328; anywhere else in the world call 1 604 757 9734.
-Support is available in multiple languages and via phone, video, face-to-face (in some locations), and instant messaging or chat counselling.
+Support is available in multiple languages and via phone, video, face-to-face (in some locations), and instant messaging or chat.
 Access the service through phone, text, app, or live chat on the website (use UBCV for both the student code and password).

-Studentcare/Pacific Blue Cross includes counselling and mental health benefits of up to $500 per academic year for all students enrolled in UBC GSS’s Student Health & Dental Plan (Studentcare).
+Studentcare/Pacific Blue Cross includes counselling and mental health benefits of up to $1000 per academic year for all students enrolled in UBC GSS’s Student Health & Dental Plan (Studentcare).
 Many practitioners offer services online or by phone.
 Students who have opted out of the GSS Health & Dental Plan may have similar coverage through an equivalent extended benefits plan.

 Vancouver Coastal Health Access & Assessment Centre serves as an entry point for mental health and/or substance use services through Vancouver Coastal Health.